Bijoy Krishna Goswami: Foundation of Dhaka Gendaria Ashram

-From this stage of his life, Gosaiji followed Akash Vritti i.e. not making any effort to earn, beg or borrow and depend entirely on God's mercy.
+From this stage of his life, Gosaiji followed Akash Vritti (i.e. not making effort to earn, beg or borrow and depend on God's mercy).
 Haridas Basu, in his book - মহা পাতকীর জীবন সদ্গুরু লীলা writes that some resident disciples had no income and depended on the ashram for food and shelter.
-Yet, there never was a want of anything.
-Describing the divine events that regularly occurred in the ashram, Brahmachari Kuladananda writes - "honey used to drop from the leaves of the mango tree under which Gosaiji used to sit.
+Describing the divine events that occurred in the ashram, Brahmachari Kuladananda writes - "honey used to drop from the leaves of the mango tree under which Gosaiji used to sit.
 At times it used to ooze out of his matted hair too.
 A sublime perfume permeated the ashram area.
 A cobra used to live in a hole inside his hut.
 At night Gosaiji remained in samadhi; sometimes, that snake would come out of the hole and climb on top of his matted hair and stay there."
-In this regard, answering the query of a disciple, Gosaiji said, "When pranayam continues smoothly through the central nerve of the spinal cord, it generates a pleasant sound.
-Snakes love to hear this sound.
-This sound attracts them.
-Gradually in its effort to reach this sound, it climbs on to the head.
-It spreads its hood near the nose or above the forehead and listens to the sound quietly.
+In this regard, answering the query of a disciple, Gosaiji said, "When pranayam continues through the central nerve of the spinal cord, it generates a pleasant sound.
+It spreads its hood near the nose or above the forehead and listens to the sound.
 At times it draws pleasure by mixing its whistle to that sound.
 The snake that you see on the neck and head of Lord Shiva is nothing unusual."

 Death

-Bijoy Krishna Goswami breathed his last on 22 Joishtho 1306 BS (4 June 1899 in the Gregorian calendar) in Puri.
+Bijoy Krishna Goswami died on 22 Joishtho 1306 BS (4 June 1899 in the Gregorian calendar) in Puri.

+His samadhi is currently in a math in Puri, along with his temple.
+The temple of Bramhachari Kulananda is next to the temple.